Curse and mark of Cain: Curse of Ham

-The Curse of Cain was often conflated with the Curse of Ham.
+The Curse of Cain was often conflated with the Curse of Ham by racists.
 According to the Bible, Ham discovered his father Noah drunk and naked in his tent, but instead of honoring his father by covering his nakedness, he ran and told his brothers about it.
 Because of this, Noah cursed Ham's son, Canaan, by saying that he was to be "a servant of servants".
 One interpretation of this passage states that Ham married a descendant of Cain.
-While there is no indication in the Bible of Ham's wife descending from Cain, this interpretation was used to justify slavery and it was particularly popular in North America during the Atlantic slave trade due to interpretations identifying Ham as the progenitor of the people of Africa.
+While there is no indication in the Bible of Ham's wife descending from Cain, this racist interpretation was used to justify slavery and it was particularly popular in North America during the Atlantic slave trade due to interpretations identifying Ham as the progenitor of the people of Africa.